 - Mobile phones may be brought to school but at the users" own risk.
 The school takes no responsibility for the safe keeping of these items. - Use of mobile phones for making calls or texting in lessons is prohibited.
-All mobile phones are to be handed in to the form tutor at registration, and are returned at the end of the school day. - Use of mobile phones in social time is allowed. - Taking photos on mobile phones or other camera devices is prohibited. - Use of chat rooms / facilities is prohibited. - Use of instant messaging is prohibited. - Use of social networking sites is prohibited.
+All mobile phones are to be handed in to the form tutor at registration, and are returned at the end of the school day. - Taking photos on mobile phones or other camera devices is prohibited. - Use of chat rooms / facilities is prohibited. - Use of instant messaging is prohibited. - Use of social networking sites is prohibited.